codeverlan/wp-cc-mcp/README.md

 ## Support

-For issues or questions, check the logs or review the source code in `/home/thornlcsw/docker/wp-cc-mcp/`.
+For issues or feature requests, please open an issue on [GitHub](https://github.com/codeverlan/wp-cc-mcp).